 This tutorial walks through an example of tagging data in Atlas and building a security policy in Ranger.

-- 5. Create Tag and Tag Based Policy
+- Step 8: Create Ranger Tag Based Policy

-Click on the Ranger Service from the Ambari Stack of services on the left side column.
+Click on the Ranger Service in the Ambari Stack of services on the left side column.

 Select the Configs tab.

 Select the Ranger Audit tab.
-Turn ON Ranger’s Audit to Solr feature by clicking on the OFF configuration under Audit to Solr.
+Turn ON Ranger’s Audit to Solr feature.
+Click on the OFF button under Audit to Solr to turn it ON.

 Save the configuration.
 In the Save Configuration window that appears, write